Ryadhmd/Installing-Kubernetes/README.md

 ```
 ## 3- Setup Kubectl & Install a network plugin

-run these to setup kubectl to be able to manage the cluster
+To manage the Kubernetes cluster, you need to set up kubectl.
+Run the following commands to create a directory for kubectl configuration, copy the admin.conf file to the directory, and change the ownership of the configuration file
 ```bash
 mkdir -p $HOME/.kube
   sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config
   sudo chown $(id -u):$(id -g) $HOME/.kube/config
 ```

-Still on the controll plane install Calico to allow pod networking :
+After setting up kubectl, you can install a network plugin.
+For example, you can use Calico for pod networking by running the following command on the control plane:
 ```bash
 curl https://raw.githubusercontent.com/projectcalico/calico/v3.25.0/manifests/calico.yaml -O
 kubectl apply -f calico.yaml
 ```

-## 4- Join the workers nodes
+## 4- Join the worker nodes

-If everything worked fine just use on each node the command outputed by the kubeadm init at the step 1.
-It should look like this :
+If the control plane setup completed successfully, you can join the worker nodes to the cluster by running the command output by kubeadm init in step 1.
+The command should look like this:
 ```bash
 kubeadm join 10.0.2.15:6443 --token 0ks9ue.z3azsbowa7lkwxm7 \
 --discovery-token-ca-cert-hash sha256:865200c503b7e2da05bd51a9f7fbce84b3f467a08b9aa614f36ce7fc40250a24